CPR first aid course benefits

 Don’t hesitate to enrol in this course and find out how good it feels to have the skills to save lives.

-Previously known as Apply First Aid and Senior First Aid, this course includes 4 jam-packed hours of face-to-face training, preceded by highly informative e-Learning that has been streamlined for accelerated first aid certification.
+Previously known as Apply First Aid and Senior First Aid, this course includes 4 jam-packed hours of face-to-face training, preceded by highly informative e-Learning that has been streamlined for accelerated certification.

 This course covers the skills and knowledge involved in providing a first aid response as well as how to provide life support.